Ngz91/dotfiles/README.md

 First install Arch linux following the installation steps in the Arch linux [official installation guide](https://wiki.archlinux.org/title/installation_guide) or use the archinstall package to automate the installation process.

-To install Arch using The ArchInstall package check your internet connection first running:
+To install Arch using The ArchInstall package check your internet connection first by running:
 ```
 ping https://archlinux.org/
 ```
-And then use this command:
+And then run this command:
 ```
 python -m archinstall --script guided
 ```